X-The-Mystic/xframe/README.md

 XFrame: A Comprehensive Framework for Cybersecurity and Penetration Testing
 =====================================================================

 XFrame is a cutting-edge framework designed to facilitate cybersecurity and penetration testing efforts.
 This comprehensive toolset is tailored to assist security professionals in identifying vulnerabilities, simulating attacks, and strengthening defenses.
 XFrame encompasses a wide range of features and tools, making it an invaluable asset for any organization seeking to bolster its cybersecurity posture.
+Please note that it is still under heavy development, and some parts may be further behind than others.

 Key Features and Tools
 --------------------